 NeuEve is gluten-free, hormone-free and estrogen-free.
 Click this link to learn more about Neueve.

 Do I need to do Kegels?

-Do not do kegels if you have a tight pelvic floor.
+Do not do kegels if you have a tight pelvic floor, always check with a Pelvic Floor Physical Therapist first.
 It is surprisingly easy to mistake a tight pelvic floor for a weak pelvic floor.
 It may be that your pelvic floor is already overactive, so if you start doing kegels regularly you’re going to end up with a hypertonic pelvic floor and make these worse.
 Although pelvic floor dysfunction can come about through childbirth, injury or muscular weakness, it’s not always the case.
 It is really important to understand the reason for your dysfunction before you start doing kegels, otherwise you may end up with even worse dysfunction.
 You would need to ask a Pelvic Floor Physical Therapist if you need to do kegels.

 Is there a specialist that I can see to help me with vaginal dilator therapy?
 Yes, a pelvic floor physical therapist.